SnowyMouse/invader/README.md

 of the required dependencies through MSYS2 and not their respective Windows installers.
 See README.md for a list of the requirements.
 You can use the `pacman` command to install these dependencies.
-Also, make sure that when you compile Invader, you are using the 64-bit MSYS2 shell.
+Also, make sure that when you compile Invader, you are using the 64-bit MSYS2 shell (or 32-bit if you need a 32-bit build).

 The rest of the instructions are the same as POSIX, except that when you go to use the `make` command, you specify that you want CMake to generate MSYS